zxue/install-ibm-watsonx-data-and-milvus/README.md

 ### Connection to storage failed in Infrastructure Manager

 Check the bucket name, region if applicable, access key, secret key and endpoint.
-For example, with MinIO storage, use the local url instead of the public https url.
+For example, with MinIO storage, use the local url with the port number, instead of the public https url.
 Ensure the region matches the endpoint for storage services.

 ## Acknowledgement